BijelicLukas/Luggas-Portfolio.github.io/Last_Response.md

 # Challenges

-- Designing a room system for nine rooms that could track states such as idle, threatened and terminated, while still being easy to control from code.
+- Designing a room system for nine rooms that could track different room conditions (normal operation, active threats and terminated rooms) while still being easy to control from code.

 - Implementing multiple enemy types with distinct behavior patterns (periodic threats, constant noise, fake responses) that all interact with the same room system.